DRMacIver/notebook/ideas.md

 * [ ] Experiments in phenomenal consciousness
 * [ ] "How are you so productive?" (answer: It's a depression coping strategy )
 * [ ] Conditioning on the the assumption that a solution is possible
-* [ ] Making things harder in order to make them possible
 * [ ] "Just the way the world works" and cultural norms.
 * [ ] Doing people a favour by making decisions.
 * [ ] Sometimes your enemies are just sad, but that doesn't make them not your enemies.